kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/final-assessments.md

 ---

-## **Final group presentation (25%) - Learning Together Session**
+## **Final Presentation (25%) - Learning Together Video**

-During the course of the class, you have already completed the following milestones for the group project:
+During the course of the class, you have already completed the following milestones for the final project:

-Milestone 1 -  Determine your learning goal and create a group learning plan that distributes responsibilities to different group members.
+Milestone 1 -  Determine your learning goal and create a learning plan.

 Milestone 2 - Carry out your learning plan.

-Milestone 3 - Create an artifact to demonstrate your group’s learning.
+Milestone 3 - Create an video lesson to demonstrate your learning.

 During the final week of the course you will be focusing on:

 - Evaluating the quality of your learning
-- Reflecting on the group learning experience
+- Reflecting on the learning experience

 At the end of the week you will need to submit:

 - Milestones 1 & 3
-- Learning evaluation and peer evaluation
+- Learning self-evaluation.
 - Video presentation about your SDL project (max length: 10 minutes)

 ---